Oxyliteral/Moditorium/README.md

 **Cave Story**

-I wouldn't recommend this one, but for further details, see the Cave Story folder in this repository.
+I heavil do not recommend this one, but for further details, see the Cave Story folder in this repository.